Mamad90m/KNN-NaiveBayes/Mark.md

-KNN and Naive Bayes for Wisconsin Breast Cancer Diagnistic Data
+Comparison of KNN and Naive Bayes for Classification of Breast Cancer Diagnostic Data
 ================

 Required Libraries